Kuann/devday-azure/README.md

 #### 2. Postgres database on Azure:

-You need a database for your application.
-Let create 1 database server:
+You need database for your application.
+Let first create a database server `teamname-db-server`:

 https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.DBforPostgreSQL%2Fservers

-Now, create a database. `psql` can be used in this case.
+Now, create your database in it. `psql` can be used in this case.

 Note:

-By default, database servers created are not accessible for other services and the Internet so you need to find a way to re-config it's firewall to open access.
+By default, a database server created are not accessible to other services and the Internet so you need to find a way to re-config it's firewall to open access.

 Install necessary extensions for you database if any.